 - Mirror Master, one of The Flash's enemies, can do just about whatever the writer can imagine as long as it involves light and/or glass, up to and including creating entire mirror universes.

 - In Inheritance Cycle, this is basically how the Ancient Language works, with skilled/imaginative magicians able to perform feats using words that have no obvious relation.
-For example, Selena was able to use the word for "heal" to perform Psychic Assisted Suicide, by "healing" people of their will to live.
+For example, Selena was able to use the word for "heal" to perform a form of Psychic-Assisted Suicide by "healing" people of all of their negative emotions, which caused them to just stand there in a state of total bliss while she just walked up to them and calmly murdered them all.

 - In the Alcatraz Series, the Smedry family have Talents like "being late", "talking nonsense", "getting lost", "tripping and falling" or "breaking things".
 Doesn't sound like much - until you consider that "being late" to a meeting with a bullet or "breaking" the space-time continuum are fully acceptable uses of these Talents.

 - Suika has the ability to manipulate density.
-This lets her change size, transform into mist, create mini-Suikas and black holes, and cause people to sub-conciously gather for a feast.
+This lets her change size, transform into mist, create mini-Suikas and black holes, and cause people to subconciously gather for a feast.
+How did that last one work?
+She manipulated population density.

 - As shown in the page quote, Skyrim gives us a perfect example in Nocturnal's Daedric Artifact, the Skeleton Key.
 It "unlocks" anything, in a very broadly-interpreted sense.
 This means that anything which is restricted, hidden or not used to its potential can be "unlocked" in this way.
 In the case of Mercer Frey, he uses it to gain Super Strength.
 However, the player is unable to use it as anything other than an unbreakable lockpick.

 - Parodied by 8-Bit Theater: Red Mage is constantly showing his companions that he can make anything a Minmaxer's Delight.
 Lockpicking can be accomplished, for instance, using the pickpocket skill because it's just removing a lock from a pocket in a door.
 The interrogation skill is simply emptying pockets of information in people's minds.
 This being 8-Bit Theater, Insane Troll Logic is completely applicable if you're stupid enough to not wonder how it's at all possible.
-Likewise, Thief can steal things that are intangible or that don't exist, basically doing anything as long as can be called theft.
+Likewise, Thief can steal things that are intangible or that don't exist, basically doing anything as long as can be called "theft".
 Fighter can block anything, including the ground from a fall.
+Fighter's "logic" for this is that he's blocked the other elements, so why not Earth?

 - The Kayoss Royal Family in L's Empire are all granted a single word.
 Any definition of that word is available to them as a power.
 The current king has the power of sound; so he can control sound waves, make whatever he says perfectly believable, and put anything into a perfect (sound) state.